 Music Tastes are Always Evolving - The Music at Scooter Rallies Reflected this

 As the decade drew to a close there was a new wave of music filtering into the scooter scene.
 The raw rave sounds of The Prodigy could be heard alongside bands from the Madchester scene which included The Stone Roses and Happy Mondays.
-The Darkside Sound System play in dedicated rooms at selected rallies and feature these bands as well as house and drum ‘n’ bass from the late 1980s and early 1990s.
+The Darkside Sound System plays in dedicated rooms at selected rallies and features these bands as well as house and drum ‘n’ bass from the late 1980s and early 1990s.

 It’s very hard to please all the people all of the time, and rally DJs have a tough task keeping a roomful of energetic scooterists entertained, but the best nights feature a little something from all eras and genres.